exposit/pythia-oracle/HELP.md

 > [Defining Characteristic] The actor is very "lovely".<br>
 > [Defining Characteristic] The actor is impaired "imaginative".

 *When Reil meets Maela, a prisoner he frees from the Circle's secret prisons, he immediately falls in love with her lovely spirit and great personal beauty.
-However, he quickly realizes she's a bit, to put it nicely, tiresome and overly literal.*
+However, he quickly realizes she's a bit, to put it nicely, overly literal, in a way that sets his teeth on edge.*

 *[The GM assigns Maela a Charisma of 18 and a Wisdom of 8.]*